AJMansfield/Intelligence-Core-Public/kttu02.md

 Your thoughts turn to the rover you left at the far side of the canyon.
-Most of the equipment you'll need is still there, and as far as you've been able to discern there's no way to actually drive it here without going thousands of miles out of your way.
+Most of the equipment you'll need is still there, and as far as you've been able to discern there's no way to actually drive it here without going thousands of miles out of the way.
-Perhaps you can rig a rope across the canyon and bring it across on a pulley, but you'd need to acquire those things first, and doing it purely by yourself would take a very long time.
+Perhaps you can rig a rope across the canyon and bring it across in pieces with pullies, but you'd need to acquire those things first, and doing it purely by yourself would take a very long time.

+There was also the risk of being attacked or having it stolen in the process: while you'd avoided any altercations coming here, likely due to your imposing size and the fact nobody knew you were coming, banditry was apparently common out beyond the limits of the city.

+Hidden as it was on the far side of the canyon, the rover was likely still safe where it was, but even if you weren't attacked you would very likely be followed if you tried to return to it, and if you tried moving it across the canyon on a pulley by yourself, it might very well already be stolen by the time you managed to get back across yourself.

+Difficult problems.

-Things come to a close, and Leon approaches you and the other clanless.
+Things come to a close with the meal, and Leon approaches you and the others beside you.
 He hands each of you a stack of plastic chips similar to the one around your neck, and you're able to get the gist of what he says.